gazebosim/sdf_tutorials/composition/proposal.md

 namely adheres to SDFormat 1.5, but has directly nested models.
-* Since `libsdformat9.3` supported direct nesting but `//include` still worked via flattening, unflattening will occur regardless of whether or not there are directly nested models in the model, and the unflattening my handle "partially" flattened models.
+* Since `libsdformat9.3` supported direct nesting but `//include` still worked via flattening, unflattening will occur regardless of whether or not there are directly nested models in the model, and the unflattening may handle "partially" flattened models.
 * No attempt will be made to "offset" the consituent elements' poses into the newly created `//model/pose`.